tizianodeg/gruenbeck_softliQ_SC/README.md

 ### With HACS

-1. Register this repository as a custom repository
+1. Go to HACS
+1. Use the three dots at to top right corner to add a custom repository https://github.com/tizianodeg/gruenbeck_softliQ_SC/ with Integration as type
+1. Click on + in the left button corner to add the new Gruenbeck SoftliQ SC integration
+1. Download the integration
-1.
+1. Restart HomeAssistant

 ### Manual